In today’s challenging selling environment, onboarding plays an increasingly pivotal role in securing your salespeople’s success.

 Added Pam, a great sales enablement platform should make it easy to “provide the visually engaging and guided experience new hires want.”

 Implement Pam’s best practices by contextualising onboarding materials with guidance and leverage your sales enablement platform to deliver this information in an easy-to-navigate experience, rich with in-line knowledge checks, contextualised content, and beautiful visuals.
 This way, you’ll be sure to keep reps engaged and increase retention of key knowledge.

 Flip Your Classroom

 Integrate JoAnne’s approach into your onboarding program by requiring pre-read materials via your sales enablement platform.
-Not only will you be able to quickly see which reps are engaging and use this data to drive more meaningful live sessions — you’ll also maximize reps’ active learning time with company leaders, top-sellers, and other SMEs — ensuring they are getting the most out of live experiences.
+Not only will you be able to quickly see which reps are engaging and use this data to drive more meaningful live sessions — you’ll also maximise reps’ active learning time with company leaders, top-sellers, and other SMEs, ensuring they are getting the most out of live experiences.

 Communicate with Stakeholders Before, During, and After

 With onboarding comes a deluge of new information — company values, product features, sales process steps.
 How can you ensure that reps carry this wealth of knowledge into their post-onboarding sales activities?